 Sustainability is an issue concerning both businesses and consumers.
+In the last two years, 69% of consumers say sustainability has become more important to them (NIQ).
 People want to buy socially responsible and environmentally friendly goods, and companies want to produce them.
 The idea of sustainable goods points to consuming less and, therefore, manufacturing less.
 However, implementing a circular economy model in your business can create multiple sales routes from one item.
 Unfortunately, the problem for many is figuring out how to do this.

 So, what is a circular economy?
 It’s a model that aims to limit waste by turning it into a resource.
 This means reusing, repairing, refurbishing and recycling materials for as long as possible.
-The Circularity Gap, a recent report by Deloitte and Circle Economy Foundation, found that over 90% of the UK’s material use comes from virgin sources, with 80% of these materials extracted abroad.
-What’s more, only 7.5% of materials circle back into the UK economy after use.
+The Circularity Gap, a recent report by Deloitte and Circle Economy, found that over 90% of the UK’s material use comes from virgin sources, with 80% of these materials extracted abroad.
+What’s more, only 7.5% of materials are circled back into the UK economy after use.

 One company taking circularity seriously is Fairphone.
 Since 2013, they have been on a mission to craft the world’s most ethical phone.
 Their key impact areas are longevity, e-waste, fair materials and fair factories.
 By establishing a circular economy, they avoided 15 tons of e-waste in 2022 using two different strategies: